10 Interesting Facts About Jordan's Wadi Rum

 The blood-red sands and the unworldly sandstone mountains create an uncanny Mars-like landscape and environment, making you truly feel like you are stepping foot on another planet, though you are right here on Earth.

-3. It Is A favorite Hollywood Film Set
+3. It Is A Favorite Hollywood Film Set

 5. It Is A Big Open-Air Library